gavz/lucasg.github.io/_posts/2017-04-28-the-sad-state-of-pe-parsing.md

 * `ffmpeg`, `libav`, `libvpx`  for audio/video
 * etc.

-However there is none for decoding and manipulating binairies, especially `PE` binaries.
+However there is none for decoding and manipulating binaries, especially `PE` binaries.

 There is a trove of commercial software for `PE` features extraction (`PEStudio`, `CFF Explorer`, `PE Insider`, `PE explorer`, `Ida`, `010 editor` with community-sourced parsers, `PEview`) as well as closed source freeware (`depends`, `dumpbin`, `windbg`) there is actually no leading open-source library for `PE` parsing.